facebookexperimental/libunifex/doc/api_reference.md

 * The `contextFactory` argument can be used to (a) embed non-moveable objects into operation state of the sender and (b) perform receiver queries prior to construction of the operation state.
-It accepts an optional argument which is the reference to receiver passed into `connect()`.
+It accepts an optional argument which is a reference to receiver passed into `connect()`.
 The object returned by the factory can be accessed from inside the `body` via `op.context()`.

-* The `lockFactory` argument can be used to override the default internal locking mechanism.
+* The `lockFactory` argument can be used to customize the default internal locking mechanism.
 If provided, the factory may accept an optional argument which is a reference to the context object constructed by `contextFactory` and should return an object with semantics of the `std::lock_guard<>`.
 Note that the default